MediEvil: Resurrection: Development

-Development of MediEvil: Resurrection began in 2003 at SCE Cambridge Studio.
+Development of MediEvil: Resurrection began in 2003 at SCEE Cambridge Studio.
 The senior management team of Sony Computer Entertainment Europe wanted a launch game for the PlayStation Portable console and ordered the studio to develop the game in time for the console's release.
 Due to the short notice, the studio was given only a year to develop a game, thus it was decided that a remake of the original MediEvil would be suitable as developing an original title would take more time to develop.

 Despite the success of the previous games in the MediEvil series, only three original team members were involved in the making of MediEvil: Resurrection.
 Chris Sorrell, the creator of MediEvil, stressed in a retrospective interview that he would have preferred to direct Resurrection if he was not at the time instructed to direct the video-game adaptation of 24.
 Since the release of Resurrection, Sorrell expressed disappointment with the changes made to the game and the fact that his superiors did not allow him to direct it, but praised the team's ability for working under a time constraint.
 Piers Jackson was instead appointed as the producer for Resurrection.
 He directed the overall development of the title, working closely with a new design team led by Dominic Cahalin.
 Mitch Phillips, who was the character animator for the previous two installments, was appointed as lead artist for the game.
 Phillips, along with Paul Arnold and Andrew Barnabas, the musical duo more commonly known as "Bob & Barn", who composed the original soundtrack for MediEvil, were the only people from the original team to return.

 According to Piers Jackson, the thrust of the design was to produce a title that could showcase the full abilities of the PlayStation Portable, including its built-in Wi-Fi capabilities.
 Jackson also asserted that Resurrection was an entirely different game from the original; whilst the studio had taken the basic story and some of the locations from the original game, all the code, graphics and voice actors were changed.
 New additions to Resurrection included an expanded plot, added mini-games, multiplayer facilities and a cloud save function.
 During late stages of development, the studio attempted to preserve ideas that they thought worked well in the original, though their uses were altered or repositioned to keep the game fresh even to those who had played the original.
 The addition of the 'Anubis Stone' sub-plot was to strengthen the story arc and the creation of Al-Zalam was to act as Dan's internal monologue as well as the player's guide.

+The game was released as a launch title for the PlayStation Portable in Europe and Australia on 1 September 2005, and in North America on 13 September.